- Law-related and non-clerical (legal research and writing, legislative drafting, client intake or trial preparation);

-- For the benefit of legal services, nonprofit organization (501(c)(3) or (4)), governmental agency, or a private firm providing pro bono services;
+- On behalf of a legal services provider, nonprofit organization (501(c)(3) or (4)), governmental agency, or a private firm providing pro bono services;

-- Supervised by an attorney or faculty member;
+- Supervised by an attorney or law school faculty member;

 - Not performed for academic credit or financial compensation; and